surmwill/recycler_unity/README.md

 # Getting Started (One Page)

 ```
-// The data to display
+// 1st class: The data to display
 public class DemoRecyclerData : IRecyclerScrollRectData<string>
 {
     public string Key => Guid.NewGuid.ToString();  // Or any unique key
     // Other fields...
 }

-// (Prefab) The component which displays your data
+// 2nd class: (Prefab) The component which displays your data
 public class DemoRecyclerEntry : RecyclerScrollRectEntry<string, DemoRecyclerData>
 {
     [SerializeField]